Open-Attestation/documentation-website/website/docs/docs-section/roadmap/create-custom-context.md

 - `customerId` : ID of the customer in `string` format
 - ...

 This `.json` could then be published in a place that could be referenced using a URL link.
-In this guide, the it has been published to `https://schemata.openattestation.com/io/tradetrust/Invoice/1.0/invoice-context.json`.
+In this guide, the URL link for the context created above would be represented with `https://schemata.openattestation.com/io/tradetrust/invoice/1.0/invoice-context.json`.

 :::note
 The `xsd` in `xsd:string` is used to represent data types in these documents.